Team6479/in-n-out-specs/moments.md

 Sets the private key of the Character.

 #### Data
-A String containing the new ascii-armored, encrypted OpenPGP private key of the Character.
+A String containing the new ascii-armored, encrypted OpenPGP private key of the Character, or null if the private key is to be unset.

 Since this will (counterintuitively) be publicly accessible, we highly recommend using a strong password.

 #### Legality
-If the specified key cannot be parsed by [OpenPGP.js](https://openpgpjs.org), or if it is not password-encrypted, it will be considered Illegal.
+If the specified key is non-null but cannot be parsed by [OpenPGP.js](https://openpgpjs.org), it will be considered Illegal.

-### Remove Private Key
-Event Name: `rm-privkey`

-Makes the private key of the Character inaccessible to the public.

-It is important to note that while it may not be publicly accessible, it is still accessible to any Entity with the Read permission level.
-Moments are immutable, so there is no way around this.

-#### Data
-The Data block is ignored.

-#### Legality
-This will be considered Illegal if the Character already did not have a private key.

 ### Grant Permission Level
 Event Name: `grant`

 Grants a permission level to the Character.

+Note that this may promote or demote the Character.

 #### Data
 The permission level to grant, as an integer.

 #### Legality
 If the specified permission level is not valid (e.g. `-1` or `17`), or if the Actor does not have the required permission level (see [Permissions](perms.md)), it will be considered Illegal.

 ### Sign In
 Event Name: `signin`